Practice Overview

 2020 - 2022.
 Market Ecosystem Mapping to Guide Development Strategy.

-Partner Organizations: Busara Center for Behavioral Economics, Kenya National Bureau of Statistics
+Project Advisor, Research Lead, Program Liaison.
+Client & Partner Organizations: Busara Center for Behavioral Economics, Kenya National Bureau of Statistics, FSD Kenya.
+Nairobi, Kenya.

-Designed a national survey matched to longitudinal data on digital behavior to study the impact of digital economy practices for individual and community resilience.
+· Project advisor, survey lead, and program liaison on a project identifying the opportunities and risks of market digitization for economic resilience.
+Liaised with fin-tech startups, government, academia, and development agencies to conceptualize, mobilize support, and help launch the project.
+Designed a major national survey matched to digital trace data to study the impact of digital economy practices for individual and community resilience.
 Accompanied the survey team to urban, rural, and remote areas.
-Data collection disrupted by the COVID-19 pandemic.
-However, the data that we did collect offered some of the first insights on social behavior in Kenya in the early days of the pandemic.
+Data offered some of the first insights on socio-economic behavior in Kenya in the early days of the pandemic.

 2018 - 2019.
 Piloting an Adaptive Consumer Protection Program.

-Partner Organizations: Central Bank of Kenya, FSD Kenya, Debt and Dignity Network
+Pilot Developer, Academic Liaison.
+Client & Partner Organizations: Central Bank of Kenya, FSD Kenya, Debt and Dignity Network, Citibeats.
+Princeton, NJ / Nairobi, Kenya.

-Building on insights developed in my research, I worked with FSD Kenya and the Central Bank of Kenya to pilot an adaptive consumer protection program that integrated live consumer complaints data into a computational text model to identify emerging consumer protection issues.
-This need was driven by rapidly proliferating and largely unregulated mobile loan apps at the time, many of which were predatory.
+· Building on insights developed in my original and published research, I partnered with FSD Kenya, CGAP, the Central Bank of Kenya, researchers at Princeton, and an AI startup to pilot an adaptive LLM tool to monitor risk in rapidly growing credit and fin-tech ecosystem.
+This need was driven by proliferating and largely unregulated mobile loan apps at the time, many of which were predatory.
+Findings presented at multiple conferences and meetings with cross-sector stakeholders.
+This pilot served as a model for future programs in markets such as Tanzania.

 2016.
 Understanding Post-University Labor Market Transitions in Uganda.

-A large body of work looks to lift the lower-end of the labor market across sub-Saharan Africa; yet little work examines labor market trajectories for those with university degrees.
+· A large body of work looks to lift the lower-end of the labor market across sub-Saharan Africa; yet little work examines labor market trajectories for those with university degrees.
 We reveal and explain a significant gap between educational attainment and labor market outcomes (particularly for generations who have come up through the universal primary education system) with implications for individual well-being and how human capital is utilized (or not).
-I assisted with project conceptualization, project management, and data collection.
+Assisted with project conceptualization, project management, and data collection.
+Outputs published in top journals including American Sociological Review (5% acceptance rate).